StratusLab/stratuslab.github.com/_posts/2013-05-15-review-cloud-installation-tutorial.md

 ### Disable SELinux

-The SELinux system must be disabled on **all of the nodes**.
-Normally this is enabled by default, so you must change the file `/etc/selinux/config`.
-To disable SELinux, ensure that the file has the following line:
+The SELinux system must be disabled on **all of the machines**.
+Normally this is enabled by default.
+To disable SELinux, ensure that the file `/etc/selinux/config` has the following line:

     SELINUX=disabled